ShmuelLa/Weighted-Graph/README.md

 ### Main Graph Built for Testing
 ![alt text](WikiPictures/testgraph.jpg)

-## :memo: External articles and links used for the planning this project
+## :memo: External articles and links used in the making of this project

 ### HashMap intel and efficiency:
 - https://javatutorial.net/java-iterate-hashmap-example